0north-eth/zkVault/README.md

 Zero North Vault (*zkVault*) is your personal secret passcode generator.
 **ONLY you** own the `.exe` and the encryption logic.
 Store it locally.
 Use it offline.

-- For root generation, consider using a second letter of the chorus of a song you love — or anything memorable, unguessable, and yours.
+- Pick a key word to use as the password for your string of text (infinite combinations), encrypt.
+Enter the same key word and string and decrypt.
 - Each `.exe` is **cryptographically distinct**.
-It is **uncrackable**.
-Not by me, not by the SEC, not by quantum.
+It is **uncrackable** using other user's vaults, unless theirs are identical builds.
 - The only way to decrypt what it encrypts is through owning the machine output (.exe seeded program) itself.

-**Zero North Vault (zkVault)** is a dark-mode, black-box, air-gapped desktop app that generates a one-time-use encryption engine for your secrets.
+**Zero North Vault (zkVault)** is a dark-mode, black-box, air-gapped, artifact-bound symmetric encryption app.

 Each vault:
 - Is cryptographically unique
 - Can’t decrypt any other vault’s data
 - Includes a zk-style `vaultproof.json` (for proof of individuality)

-Think:
+Good for:
-A crypto-organism on a USB stick.
+Keeping your own personal encryption language on a USB stick.
-A personal language no one else speaks.
+Encrypting data in a country where you're compromised, and decrypting it with a backup on your desktop at home.
-A book only you (or a loved one) can ever open.
+A language only you (or a loved one you shared the program with) can ever speak.

 **Nobody can recover your vault.
 You don’t own an account.
 There is no sync.
 No recovery.
 You are interacting with a physical cryptographic object.**